PaddlePaddle/PARL/docs/parallel_training/overview.rst

 Computation resources monitor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | PARL provides a web monitor to watch the status of any resources connected
  to the cluster.
-We can use ``xparl status`` command to visualize the details of our cluster status, including cpu usage, memory usage, average cpu loads and the path of each task.
+We can use xparl status command to visualize the details of our cluster status in a WEB UI, including cpu usage, memory usage, average cpu loads and the path of each task.
 When any error happens, user can soon locate the bugs.

 Board compatibility
 ^^^^^^^^^^^^^^^^^^^
-| PARL is compatible with any other frameworks, like tensorflow, pytorch or
+| Our framework for distributed training is compatible with any other
- mxnet.
-By adding `@parl.remote_class` decorator to their code, users can easily convert their code to distributed computation.
+ frameworks, like tensorflow, pytorch or mxnet.
+By adding `@parl.remote_class` decorator to their codes, users can easily convert their codes to distributed computation.

 Why PARL
 ########